 Of course, how you do it is important.
 If you spend the whole time complaining about how onerous your mother-in-law is, likely the bathing in greenery thing will not have its best possible effect.
 It is a slow nature movement.
 Linger.
 Sit down and watch its pace.
 Listen to its sounds.

-As you do so, you will not only release your anxiety, but studies show that you might even become more emphatic.
+As you do so, you will not only release your anxiety, but studies show that you might even become more empathetic.
 You might become the kind of person who lends out the stapler to your notoriously forgetful co-worker.
 Because, after all, it is only a stapler.

 This can be a brilliant solution for people slightly daunted by the experience of meditating.
 A common statement with a new meditator is the “I can’t turn my brain off” declaration.
 Think of thoughts like waves in the ocean.
 You don’t judge the ocean for having waves, do you?
 It's part of the deal.
 Thoughts come and go.
 Whether you are on a meditation cushion discovering this fact or in a piece of greenery far removed from the technology that pervades our day-to-day lives doesn’t matter.
 We need a break from our 'on' buttons.